g4m817/llm-attention-head-instability/README.md

 pip install -r requirements.txt
 ```

-#### To run the evaluaitons, run the helper script that runs everything and then look at the results under `runs/`:
+#### To run the evaluations, run the helper script that runs everything and then look at the results under `runs/`:
 ```
 chmod +x run.sh
 ./run.sh